AdamJeddy/For-Future-Me/_posts/Why-We-Sleep/2022-05-24-Why-We-Sleep.md

 5. A legacy of punching time cards

 Despite being just 1-2% of the strength of daylight, this ambient level of incandescent home lighting can have 50% of the melatonin-suppressing influence within the brain.

+> Create a sleep-friendly environment!
+Minimize ambient light for better melatonin production and sleep quality.
+{: .prompt-info }

 - Blue LED lights offer considerable advantages over incandescent lamps in terms of lower energy demands and, for the lights themselves, longer life spans.
 But they may be inadvertently shortening our own.
 - Evening blue LED light has twice the harmful impact on nighttime melatonin suppression than the warm, yellow light from old incandescent bulbs, even when their lux intensities are matched.